Gezzunder/Panthera-Spawn-Select/readme.md

 Spawn-select
 ============

-Graphic spawn select for Dayz Taviana.
-Works only for taviana.
+Graphic spawn select for Dayz Panthera.
+Works only for Panthera.

 Place the files within your addons folder.